ncsa/Delta_doc/docs/source/user_guide/ood/shell.rst

 How to Log into the OOD Shell Interface
 ========================================

-An `Open OnDemand shell interface <https://openondemand.delta.ncsa.illinois.edu/pun/sys/shell/ssh/dt-login>`_ is also available.
-There are two options for how to access this interface.
+A shell interface is available in OOD; there are two options to access this interface.

 Option 1 - Direct Navigate
 ---------------------------